notgarryy/coppelia-sims-pathfinder-quadcopter/README.md

 This project leverages the **CoppeliaSim Remote API**, and much of the foundational Python integration with CoppeliaSim is based on the work by [JosephLahiru](https://github.com/JosephLahiru/coppeliasim-python).

+This project is developed in collaboration with [teguh43ananda](https://github.com/teguh43ananda).

 ## Key Features:
 - **Quadcopter Simulation**: Simulated in CoppeliaSim using custom models and paths.
 - **Pathfinding Algorithm**: A quadcopter pathfinding system for obstacle avoidance.